About

 YearUniversityPosition

-Since 2025Stanford UniversityPostdoc in Soft Robotics
+2025-2026Stanford UniversityPostdoc in Soft Robotics and Control

 2023–2025University of StuttgartPostdoc in Control Theory and Research Group Leader in Biomedical Engineering